 - they can discuss part time arrangements with the allocated school, as detailed in 2.16 of the

 If a parent who has applied by the statutory national closing date (15 January) later changes their mind and wishes to defer their child’s entry to reception, they should discuss this and other options with the headteacher of the allocated school.
-Requests to defer will not be agreed if the sole reason is due to the parent not receiving an offer of one of their preferred schools.
+Requests to defer will not be agreed if the reasons for the request are based on dissatisfaction with a place offered/not being offered a place at a preferred school.

 The Department for Education has further advice on the admission of summer born children.